Moebe1/Chrome-Extension-to-Inject-Random-Quotes-from-Google-Sheets-into-Gmail-composer/README.md

 # Gmail Quote Injector from Google Sheets
 Unpacked Chrome Extension that injects a random quote from a user specified Google Sheet into a Gmail Composer.

+## Change Log
+Date: 2/06/2023
+a.
+Updated to V3 Chrome Manifest
+b.
+Added a Text settings page with font selection, font size and font color
+c.
+Changes once saved are applied immediately
+d.
+Left Aligned elements on the Text Settings Page

 ## Google API Console & Initial Setup
 1. Download the repository to a suitable location on your computer
 2. Go to console.cloud.google.com